 As mentioned before, the two duct inlet faces will receive a flow rate input.
 Add a new velocity inlet condition and follow the steps below:

-In order to assign a boundary condition on a topological entity set, make sure the ‘Assignment‘ option is toggled on, then proceed to select the desired topological entity set from the tree at the right of the page.
+To assign a boundary condition on a saved selection, proceed to select the desired saved selection from the tree at the right of the page.

 b.
 Pressure outlet